House of Commons photo

 On behalf of the Government of Canada, I congratulate the Progressive Conservative Party of Ontario and the premier designate, Mr. Ford, on their election.

-I rise today in the House, as well, to thank all the candidates, of every party, who had the courage and conviction to put their names forward on the ballot, and the volunteers who took time out of their busy lives to knock on doors, make calls, and get engaged in the political process.
+I rise today in the House as well to thank all the candidates of every party who had the courage and conviction to put their names forward on the ballot, and the volunteers who took time out of their busy lives to knock on doors, make calls and get engaged in the political process.
 This was truly a Canadian election.
-I thank their families, friends, and communities for being involved in our democracy as well.
+I thank their families, friends and communities for being involved in our democracy as well.

 I also want to thank the outgoing premier and MPPs for their years of tireless, dedicated service to the people of Ontario.

-Foreign Affairs June 7th, 2018
+Indigenous Affairs June 7th, 2018

 Mr. Speaker, our objective in these negotiations is to ensure that the Columbia River Treaty continues to be mutually beneficial for Canada, the United States, and the indigenous groups involved in the area.
 We have been working closely with British Columbia, first nations, and stakeholders to ensure that all interests are heard and articulated.
 We will also address the environmental issues they have raised and the interests of the first nations.
 The aim is to renew this agreement well into the 21st century.